Thank you for entrusting us with the care of your pet.

 The little bit of common-sense small print:

-1. You agree to follow our recommendations, and in particular use a collar or bodysuit to prevent licking of the wound and give post-operative medications as prescribed
+1. You agree to follow our recommendations, and in particular to use a collar or bodysuit to prevent licking of the wound and give post-operative medications as prescribed

 3. You do not use any other veterinary practice for aftercare